shaziaadeel15/AutoFiCodeChallenge/README.md

 # Auto Fi Coding Challenge

+This appliocation provides the functioanlity of uploading vehicles data from CSV file into SQLite database.
+After downloading code

+- Use following command to add dependencies npm install

+- Use following command to run server node app.js

-This application provides following functionalities
+This application support following API calls

 ## Get "/"

-    Get call to root "/" provides a html page.
-This html page has GUI which can be used for uploading vehicle data "CSV" file.
+    Get call to root "/" returns a html page.
+    This html page provide GUI, which can be used for uploading file.

 ## Post "/upload"